1. The Parents

 5. The Travel

-The trip to meet and take placement of your new child typically lasts about seven days.
+The trip to meet and receive placement of your new child typically lasts about seven days.
 Some families adopting older kids might stay longer to ease into attachment.
 This program does require both parents to travel.
 Ask your adoption service provider for details about itineraries, travel groups, and guides in-country.

 6. The Program

-The Waiting Child program is small but stable.
-There were 68 adoptions in 2022, 48 in 2021, 42 in 2020, and 43 in 2019.
+The Waiting Child program is small but consistent and predictable.
+There were 74 adoptions in FY2024.
+This compares to 59 in 2023, 68 in 2022, 48 in 2021, and 42 in 2020.

 7. The Cost